VinaysinghPatil/BLOOD-MANAGEMENT-SYSTEM/README.md

     A system which manage person blood group details

 GROUP MEMBER:-\
-1)111903124- VINAYSINGH PANDURANG PATIL\
+1)Name-VINAYSINGH PANDURANG PATIL   mis- 111903124
-2)111903122- VEDASHREE SUDHIR SATPUTE
+2)Name-VEDASHREE SUDHIR SATPUTE mis- 111903122

 #How To Run :\
 Go to appropriate directory\
     $python3 Patient_form.py

-#Functional requirements:
+#Functional requirements:\
 1)View Details of all person and their blood group\
 2)Adding new patient information into databse\
 3)Modify patient’s information into database\